DualHNIE: Dual-Channel Hypergraph Learning for Node Importance Estimation in Heterogeneous Knowledge Graphs: Experiments

-\textbf{Performance Evaluation on Node Importance Estimation.(RQ1)} Table~\ref{table 02} reports the performance of MetaHGNIE on heterogeneous higher-order knowledge graph compared with graph neural networks, hypergraph neural networks, and conventional machine learning methods.
-The results demonstrate that the proposed heterogeneous higher-order knowledge graph effectively facilitates node importance estimation. (i) On TMDB5K, MetaHGNIE again outperforms all baselines (Spearman: 0.762, NDCG@100:0.896), exceeding the previous best, ID-HAN (Spearman: 0.746) by 2.21\%. (ii) On IMDB, MetaHGNIE achieves notable gains (Spearman:0.793, NDCG@100:0.942), outperforming SKES (0.779, 0.940) and LICAP (0.760, 0.920) by 1.80\%/0.21\% and 4.34\%/2.39\%, respectively, highlighting its robustness in capturing complex semantic relationships and higher-order dependencies on large-scale knowledge graphs.
-These results demonstrate that MetaHGNIE consistently delivers superior ranking performance across diverse benchmarks, with measurable gains over strong baselines.
-Its dual-branch design effectively leverages heterogeneous higher-order knowledge graph, enabling robust and generalizable node importance estimation.
+Table~\ref{table 02} reports the performance of DualHNIE on heterogeneous higher-order knowledge graph compared with graph neural networks, hypergraph neural networks, and conventional machine learning methods.
+All results are averaged over 3-fold cross-validation, with mean values and standard deviations reported.
+The best results are highlighted in bold, and the second-best results are underlined.

-\textbf{Heterogeneous High-order Knowledge Graph modeling.(RQ2)} To evaluate the benefits of our dual-channel design and meta-path induced heterogeneous higher-order knowledge graph, we compare MetaHGNIE against dual-channel baselines (DualHGNN~\cite{wang2021dualgnn}, DVHGNN~\cite{li2025dvhgnn}, DPHGNN~\cite{saxena2024dphgnn}).
-We further include comparisons with dual-channel graph models (DualGAT, DualGT, DualGAT-GT) on HKGs and dual-channel hypergraph models (DualHGAT, DualHGT) on HHKGs .
-Table \ref{table02} concludes that: (i) MetaHGNIE consistently outperforms DPHGNN and DVHGNN, achieving the highest scores on both Spearman correlation (0.778) and NDCG@100 (0.943).
-This indicates the advantage of our integrated dual-channel architecture in leveraging complementary information. (ii)Compared to DualGAT, DualGT, DualGAT-GT on HKGs, MetaHGNIE shows notable improvements, which gains from the incorporation higher-order structures in heterogeneous graph modeling. (iii)Against DualHGAT and DualHGT model, MetaHGNIE combining HGAT and SCAHGT achieves superior performance, highlighting the benefit of a hybrid architecture.
-These results indicate that heterogeneous higher-order knowledge graphs more effectively capture complex structural and semantic relations between multi-users and items.
+{The experimental results validate that the proposed heterogeneous higher-order knowledge graph effectively bridges the gap inherent in traditional pairwise modeling, demonstrating substantial advantages in node importance estimation.} Specifically, on TMDB5K, DualHNIE consistently outperforms all GNN-based baselines (Spearman=0.762, NDCG@100=0.896), surpassing the runner-up model, ID-HAN (Spearman=0.746), by a margin of 2.21\%.
+On the IMDB dataset, DualHNIE maintains this competitive edge (Spearman=0.793, NDCG@100=0.942).
+Compared to specialized GNN models such as SKES (Spearman=0.779, NDCG@100=0.936) and LICAP (Spearman=0.760, NDCG@100=0.920), our framework achieves relative gains of 1.80\%/0.21\% and 4.34\%/2.39\%, respectively.
+Such performance underscores its proficiency in capturing complex semantic relationships through higher-order dependencies. {These findings confirm that DualHNIE delivers superior ranking performance across diverse benchmarks, yielding measurable improvements over both GNN and HGNN baselines.
+Its dual-branch architecture successfully leverages the higher-order knowledge graph to capture the intricate, multi-modal influence patterns that govern node importance in large-scale networks.}